BCAM ANNOUNCES THE EIGHTH GROUP OF

 Ron Pesch – MHSAA Historian, 231-759-7253, email@example.com

-Members of the Association’s Retro Mr. Basketball committee assembled between sessions of the MHSAA Boys Basketball championships this past Saturday to select the six latest recipients of the award.
-With their selections, a total of 43 seniors from years past have now been identified for their achievements on the court.
+Members of the Association’s Retro Mr. Basketball committee assembled between sessions of the MHSAA Boys Basketball championships in March to identify, then select the latest group of honorees.

-The names of this year’s selections will be added to plaques that surround the Retro Mr. Basketball trophy created by BCAM.
+The names of this year’s selections will be added to plaques that surround the base of the original Mr. Basketball trophy created by BCAM in 1981.

 1980 Tim McCormick, Clarkston (Michigan)